pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 This track involves showing us your functionality and implementation skills!
 You will work with the existing (but non functional) pages related to the hotel rooms, and give them the ability to do what is described in the task list.

-You may either directly work with React, HTML and CSS, or you may choose to instead design the website interfaces with Figma.
+Before you start, take a look at "server.py" in the backend_files folder to know what API routes are available to you (you can make more, but we have provided some for you).
+There is also sample data in "data.py", that you can use to test your code.
+We highly recommend you document your code if you have the chance, as this will greatly improve our ability to grade you effectively (but we understand if you don't have time).

 ### Task List

 - [ ] **Create Logic for Room Look-Up Page**
   The logic for a room-look-up page will display information about the occupants of each room.
 Users should be able to easily search for a room and view relevant details, such as who is occupying it and for how long.
   **On this page, you want to be able to select a room and a date, and get all relevant details about the occupants on that date.
 If the room is empty, display this somehow.**
   The functionality should be displayed on the front-end through the RoomOccupant.js file.
+The functionality can be implemented in the occupants_logic.py file in the back-end.

 - [ ] **Create Logic to Book a Room and Assign a Customer**
   A booking system will be developed to assign a customer to a specific room for a defined period.
 This includes processing the reservation, storing the relevant data, and ensuring that rooms are properly allocated based on availability.
    **On this page, you want to be able to select a room, and a date.
-If the room is unoccpuied at said date, you must allow the user to enter an occupants information.
-That occupant must be saved into the system's data.Do not allow a room to be booked if it is occupied at the entered date.**
+If the room is unoccpuied at said date, you must allow the user to enter an occupant's information.
+Once the user submits the data, that occupant must be saved into "data.py".
+Do not allow a room to be booked if it is occupied at the entered date.**
   The functionality should be displayed on the front-end through the RoomBooking.js file.
+The functionality can be implemented in the booking_logic.py file in the back-end.

 - [ ] **Create Logic for a Calendar View for Room Availability**
   A calendar view should be implemented for each room, showing availability in a visually accessible way.
 By clicking on a specific room, users should be able to see a detailed calendar with availability dates, which will allow for easy booking.
-     **On this page, you want to be able to select a room, and a month.
+     **On this page, you want to be able to select a room, a month, and a year.
 You must then display a calendar of that month (you may choose how that looks), where it is clear which days of the month are free, and which are occupied.**
   The functionality should be displayed on the front-end through the RoomAvailability.js file.
+The functionality can be implemented in the availability_logic.py file in the back-end.

 ## 🚀 Submission